 What Is Comparative Negligence?

-Pedestrian accidents in California and Arizona fall under the rules of comparative negligence.
+Pedestrian accidents in California fall under the rules of comparative negligence.
 That means you can still recover damages if you contributed to the accident, but your award will consider the percentage of blame assigned to you.

 Suppose you were struck by a distracted driver while crossing the street but did not use the crosswalk.
 You may be deemed 20 percent at fault.
 If your total damages amount to $100,000, your award will be $80,000.

 Rest assured, we will work to prove the driver was at-fault for causing your injuries and get you the maximum compensation you deserve.
 Although many injury claims settle through negotiations with an insurance company, some insurers put profits ahead of the injured.
 We will demand full payment of your claim and take your case to trial if necessary.

 What To Do After A Pedestrian Accident

 If you have been in a pedestrian accident, seek immediate medical attention.
 All drivers involved in the accident must stop at the site and summon law enforcement when someone is injured.
 Police will collect the contact and insurance information of the driver and prepare an accident report, which will be evidence in your claim.

 You should keep records of your treatment, such as doctor’s visits, surgeries, rehabilitative care, and physical therapy, and follow your doctor’s orders.
 Once you begin to recover, contact BoyesLegal.
 We will do everything we can to hold the driver accountable and get you the compensation you need and deserve.

 Contact Our Experienced California Pedestrian Accident Lawyers